unisonweb/unisonweb-org/src/data/docs/documentation.md

 A UCM command taking the form `docs myTermName` will look for a term called `myTermName.doc` in the file or codebase, so we do not need to explicitly link our docs to our code if we respect that naming convention.

+To recap the basics:
+* Start a documentation block with `{{ double curly braces }}`
+* Anonymous docs link a definition to its documentation and are placed immediately above a definition
+* Read the docs in the UCM using the `docs` command followed by definition name

 ## Evaluating and including code

 Let's write some documentation which showcases how Unison can evaluate code in documentation.